 Bingo is played using game cards called bingo cards, with at least 15 numbered squares.

-The caller randomly selects a number and players mark or cover the number if it is on their card.
+The caller randomly selects a number, and players mark or cover the number if it's on their card.
 The first person to mark all the numbers on their card wins.

-Fundraising bingo sessions can only be conducted by an association such as a charity, social club, political party, registered club, sporting club or trade union.
+Fundraising bingo sessions can only be conducted by an organisation such as a charity, social club, political party, registered club, sporting club or trade union.

-A licence is needed if the gross proceeds are more than $500 per session.
+You need a bingo licence if the gross proceeds are more than $1000 per session.

 - be the same price